dbalatero/queue_stick/README.markdown

 == Copyright

-Copyright (c) 2009 David Balatero <dbalatero AT no-spam-gmail>.
+Copyright (c) 2009 David Balatero <david AT no-spam-bitwax DOT cd>.
 See LICENSE for details.